On our cruise of the Panama Canal, we stopped in the beautiful South American port of Cartagena, Colombia.

 A group of college-aged men and women, definitely not professionals, danced for about 20 minutes to lively music.
 There was not only zero explanation of the context, but there was also no introduction of who the dancers were or what kind of dances they were performing.
 It was very strange.

 I found out later that the naval museum is quite a bit larger than just the small part we were shown.
-There’s apparently an entire floor that we skipped, that features interactive displays.
+There’s apparently an entire floor that we skipped, featuring interactive displays.
 If you’re interested in military history and are fluent in Spanish (or hire a knowledgeable guide), you might want to set aside an hour or two to explore.

 Individual tickets are 6000 pesos ($2 USD) for adults and 3000 pesos (1 USD) for children.
 English-speaking guides may be hired at the museum for $12 USD.
 The museum is open daily from 9 AM to 7 PM.

-The Apostle of the West Indies
+The Apostle of the West Indies: San Pedro Claver

 We stopped at San Pedro Claver Plaza, which consists of a church, cloister, and museum.